h4cktoria/unclovered-lunarium/README.md

 - Lunarium launches in local mode ONLY.
 You can still use all of the CLI flags, though
 - Removed all commands that are relying on servers to work
 - Did some rebranding and applied more neutral theme
-- Fixed some of original Lunar's bugs
+- Fixed some of the original Lunar's bugs
-- Added some useful commands to it
+- Added some useful commands

 ## Known Bugs

-- Network commands are crashing the entire shell if you use Lunarium without internet access
-- You tell me
+- None so far, so You tell me!

 ## Installation Guide